-A comparison of the numerical results with the exact analytic solutions can be seen in figure~\ref{fig:numerics:concentric:bigradius} and \ref{fig:numerics:concentric:smallradius}.
+A comparison of the numerical results with the exact analytic solutions can be seen in Figures~\ref{fig:numerics:concentric:bigradius} and \ref{fig:numerics:concentric:smallradius}.
 The solid lines are the exact solutions.
-For the numerical solutions, 50 time steps and a triangulation with 320 triangles (see figure~\ref{fig:numerics:implementation:triangulation}) were used.
-Note that for big radii as in figure~\ref{fig:numerics:concentric:bigradius}, the solution for $\Phi=e^{\Vol}$ has a very steep ascent, is more curved and lies above the solutions for $\Phi=\Vol, \Vol^2, \Vol^3$.
+Note that for big radii as in Figure~\ref{fig:numerics:concentric:bigradius}, the solution for $\Ph=e^{\Vol}$ has a very steep ascent, is more curved, and lies above the solutions for $\Ph=\Vol, \Vol^2, \Vol^3$.
 For small radii, it lies below these solutions, as can be seen in figure~\ref{fig:numerics:concentric:smallradius}.
-Note also that when the ascent gets too steep, the discrete solution is somewhat inexact as in figure~\ref{fig:numerics:concentric:bigradius}.
+Note also that when the ascent gets too steep, the discrete solution is somewhat inexact as in Figure~\ref{fig:numerics:concentric:bigradius}.

-For mean curvature weighted metrics, the differential equation for the radius is:
+For mean curvature weighted metrics, the differential equation for the radius is

 The numerics for these metrics are shown in figure~\ref{fig:numerics:concentric:ga_varyingk} and figure~\ref{fig:numerics:concentric:ga_varyingA}.
 Note that we got convergence to a path consisting of concentric spheres even for the $G^0$-metric ($A=0$), even though we know from the theory that this is not the shortest path.
-In fact, there are no shortest paths for the $G^0$ metric since it has vanishing geodesic distance \cite{Michor102}.
+In fact, there are no shortest paths for the $G^0$--metric since it has vanishing geodesic distance \cite{Michor102}.

-For the scale-invariant metric, the differential equation is given by:
+For the scale-invariant metric, the differential equation is given by

-Note that this equation and therefore its solution is independent of $A$.
-Again, this is confirmed by the numerics, see figure \ref{fig:numerics:concentric:si}.
+Note that this equation, and therefore its solution, is independent of $A$.
+Again, this is confirmed by the numerics: see Figure \ref{fig:numerics:concentric:si}.